cperales/Ridge-ELM-framework/README.md

 # MATLAB framework for ELM / Kernel Ridge research

-Main motivation of this repository is to create a whole framework (preprocessing functions, paralelizations) for running tests related with research done in [Universidad Loyola Andalucía] with Ridge Classification / ELM.
+Main motivation of this repository is to create a whole framework (preprocessing functions, parallelizations) for running tests related with research done in [Universidad Loyola Andalucía] with Ridge Classification / ELM.

 ## Data